emmasodegard/Exam-Unit-3/readme.md

 ## Resources:
 - Alchemical symbol.
 (2025, March).
 Wikipedia. https://en.wikipedia.org/wiki/Chemical_symbol
+(Used to confirm which symbols represent which metals or substances in alchemy to make sure the puzzle’s symbol decoding was accurate.)

 - Chemical symbol.
 (2025, January).
 Wikipedia. https://en.wikipedia.org/wiki/Alchemical_symbol
+(Used to review the modern chemical notation and symbols)

 - Mercury (element).
 (2025, March).
 Wikipedia. https://en.wikipedia.org/wiki/Mercury_(element)
+(Referenced to confirm that Mercury is historically known as “quicksilver")

 - Argon.
 (2024, December).
 Wikipedia. https://en.wikipedia.org/wiki/Argon
+(Consulted for details on Argon being the 18th element in the periodic table)

 - Periodic table.
 (2025, March).
 Wikipedia. https://en.wikipedia.org/wiki/Periodic_table
+(Used to verify atomic numbers, confirming each puzzle’s final step that pointed to a specific element)